What is a NOC?

 Sicra and NOC

-Through the merger with Bluetree, Sicra has gained access to one of Norway’s most experienced NOC environments.
-Bluetree has delivered NOC services to organizations requiring high stability, particularly within industry, manufacturing, critical infrastructure and complex network environments.
+Sicra has one of Norway’s most experienced NOC environments.
+We deliver NOC services to organizations with high demands for stability, particularly within industry, manufacturing, critical infrastructure, and complex network environments.

 - Continuous monitoring of network performance and availability.